 If you’re love with the idea of the canals, then a cruise might be a must-have experience for you.
 There are several offering more crowded tours of the most popular sights, such as Anne Frank’s House, with plenty of opportunities to get on and off, or evening dinner cruises with private tables for the more romantic sojourn.
 Fitting with the “Venice of the North” moniker, you can even rent a Venetian gondola to row yourself around

-Nightlife is diverse in Amsterdam.
+Nightlife is diverse in the Venice Of The North.
 The lush, ritzy Canal Ring contains not only the highest valued properties in the country but the night-time hubs, the Leidseplein and Rembrandtplein, where there are as many different kinds of pubs and clubs as there are tastes in nightlife spots.
 From quaint, laid-back whisky cafes to the most stylish and contemporary of clubs.